-In this post, we’ll cover how employee motivation techniques, including gamification, can not only increase employee motivation but employee satisfaction as well, no matter where the work is being performed.
+In this post, we’ll cover how employee motivation techniques, including gamification, can increase employee motivation and employee satisfaction, no matter where the work is being performed.

 What are the Challenges of Working From Home?

 Remote work comes with a lot of advantages for companies.
-Technologies and software streamline communications and improve daily workflows, employee productivity is increased, and retention rates rise.
+Technologies and software streamline communications and improve daily workflows, increase employee productivity, and increase retention rates.
 For their part, employees love the flexibility it offers, appreciate the time saved by eliminating the daily commute, and welcome the opportunity to work from wherever they please.

 To be sure, there are also plenty of difficulties on each side.
 Time management problems, loneliness, and miscommunication are three big ones for employees.
 Employers often lack the understanding and tools to support off-site employees which can have detrimental consequences.

 When problems with technologies, home distractions, and lack of collaboration occur, it can be difficult for enterprises to keep employees energized.
-How to improve employee motivation becomes a challenge organizations must face head-on if they hope to make remote working a success.
+How to improve employee motivation becomes a challenge organizations must face head-on if they hope to succeed in remote work.

 How to Manage and Keep Remote Teams Engaged